hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	* tab-completion of file path names for load and save operations.

-* Edit and Insert operations trigger cell recalculations only if and were required, which inturn will occur when the cell or its dependents become visible.
-Delete rows/cols also follows a similar strategy, but delete row/col operation is disruptive to dependent cells compared to insert, so require to recalc all cells with dependencies for now.
+* Edit (Cut/Paste/Delete/Modify a cell) and Insert (rows/cols) operations trigger cell recalculations only for cells which are affected by it (edits propogate the changes across dependent cells).
+  Delete rows/cols also follows a similar strategy, but delete operation is disruptive to dependent cells compared to insert, so require to recalc all cells with dependencies for now.

+	Note: the actual recalculation occurs when a affected cell or its dependents become visible.
+While the =expressions are adjusted wrt cell addresses if any in them, as well as depedency lists are updated immidiately.

 for more details refer to the documentation below.